Author name: Daniel Mandishona

 The club had already secured the signatures of star players Khama billiat and Walter musona as well as unheralded young forward Nathan Mutasa, bringing to fifteen so far the number of players the club has signed ahead of their maiden season in the PSL.

-President Extends General Sibanda’s Term of Office
+President extends General Sibanda’s term of office

 Zimbabwe’s President Emmerson Mnangagwa has extended the tenure of Zimbabwe Defence Forces Commander General Philip Valerio Sibanda by a year.